 In September 2015, Junaid co-founded Salt Arts Pvt.
 Ltd, where he serves as the Chairperson.

 Hasan is the founder of Hasan Waliany Design Studio and serves as the Creative Director at Salt Arts.
 His portfolio includes projects pertaining to education, architecture, arts and entertainment.
 His recent work is geared towards sustainable urban development, via product and site design.
 Hasan Waliany has diverse interests, music being the most significant.
 He has performed as a DJ for live audiences and has an eclectic collection of music, which he often draws upon for inspiration.

 Hasan has trained in film/design courses at New York Film Academy (USA) & ELISAVA, Barcelona (SPAIN).
 He is also deeply invested in the integration of sound and music in his design solutions, and is known for his vast knowledge of music.
 Currently, Hasan his pursuing his Master's in Design degree in London.

 Sara is a communication designer and cultural manager focused on achieving impact and sustainability through the arts.
 Currently associated with Salt Arts, her work focuses on designing systems that uplift cultural landscapes by engaging artists and developing audiences.

-Sara holds a bachelor’s degree in Design from Karachi University.
+Sara is currently an Acumen Fellow and holds a bachelor’s degree in Design from Karachi University.